NonaSuomy/nonasuomy.github.io/_posts/2017-06-28-Infrastructure-Part-5.md

 Configuration Directory is not a directory or does not exist!
 Please change the location here: Here
 ```

-we need to go make this directory.
+We need to go make this directory.

 Go to the terminal of the phone server and type